PCB Piezotronics, Inc.

 23. AMENDMENT.
 The Purchase Order may not be amended, modified or otherwise supplemented unless such amendment, modification or supplement is in writing and signed by both Supplier and Buyer.
 Furthermore, Supplier and Buyer expressly agree that the terms and conditions of the Purchase Order cannot be altered or amended by parole evidence of course of performance, course of dealing or usage of trade.

 24. DISCLOSURE OF SUPPLIER'S CONFIDENTIAL INFORMATION.
-Any unpatented knowledge, information or documents concerning Supplier's products, methods or manufacturing processes, including, without limitation, specifications or samples, which Supplier may disclose to Buyer shall, unless otherwise specifically agreed in writing signed by Supplier and Buyer, be deemed to have been disclosed as a part of the Purchase Price and Supplier shall not assert any claim against Buyer as the result of Buyer's use thereof.
+Any unpatented knowledge, information or documents concerning Supplier's products, methods or manufacturing processes, including, without limitation, specifications or samples, which Supplier may disclose to Buyer shall, unless otherwise specifically agreed in writing signed by Supplier and Buyer, be deemed to have been disclosed without any obligation of confidentiality as a part of the Purchase Price and Supplier shall not assert any claim against Buyer as the result of Buyer's use thereof.

 25. BUYER'S CONFIDENTIAL INFORMATION.
 All Specifications or Samples furnished by Buyer to Supplier for rendering or production or any other purposes, shall be considered proprietary and confidential information of Buyer.
 Supplier shall not publish or disclose in any way any of Buyer's confidential information to any third party, or use any of Buyer's confidential information for any purpose other than for the purpose as contemplated by the Purchase Order.
 All of Buyer's confidential information and all copies thereof (including, without limitation, all materials containing or embodying any of Buyer's confidential information) are and shall remain the sole property of Buyer and shall be returned promptly to Buyer upon completion or termination of the activity for which Supplier has obtained such confidential information.